Kuzniakers/Portfolio/README.md

 # Portfolio
 # About me
 Welcome !
-My name is Konrad Kuźniak, and I am an Information Technology student at WSB University in Chorzów a beginner tester.
+My name is Konrad Kuźniak, and I am an Information Technology student at WSB University in Chorzów.
 I have a strong desire to improve my testing skills and knowledge, and I am always seeking new challenges and opportunities to learn.
 With a solid foundation in testing methodologies and tools, as well as experience with manual testing, I am well-equipped to contribute to any testing team.
 In my free time, I enjoy staying active through various sports and exploring the latest developments in the world of technology and the web.
 # Tools

   - [Postman](https://www.postman.com/) - Testing tool for REST API